hikmahgumelar/react-electron-starter/README.md

-The beautiful of merger betwen React and electron
+The beautiful of combination betwen React and electron

 thanks' for Christian Sepulveda
 - https://medium.freecodecamp.org/building-an-electron-application-with-create-react-app-97945861647c